Maximal Inequalities for Empirical Processes under General Mixing Conditions

 \section{Introduction}

-Maximal inequalities serve as a fundamental cornerstone in empirical processes theory, playing a pivotal role in deriving crucial results, including but not limited to the functional central limit theorem and robust approximations.
+Maximal inequalities serve as a fundamental cornerstone in empirical processes theory, playing a pivotal role in deriving crucial results, including but not limited to the functional central limit theorem and strong approximations.

 This paper provides a maximal inequality for $f \mapsto G_{n}[f] : = n^{-1/2} \sum_{i=1}^{n} f(X_{i}) - E_{P}[f(X_{i})]$ of the form